 Odometer: The number of miles on your vehicle as reported by the technician based on his or her reading of your vehicle's odometer.

 Pass: The level of harmful emissions from this vehicle, on this portion of the test, is within the range of what is reasonable for this model/engine combination.
-Thank you for doing your part to improve our air quality to healthy levels in California.

 Positive Crankcase Ventilation (PCV): Positive Crankcase Ventilation removes gases blown around the pistons and rings from the engine crankcase, and reroutes them through the intake manifold to be burnt again.